agregson/fitzlab/protocol_bacterial_mv.md

 Protocol: Isolation of Bacterial Membrane Vesicles
 ==================================================

-# Protocol Notes:
+# Notes
+-   Pseudomonas aeruginosa is a *Biosafety Level 2 Pathogen*.
+Be sure to open cultures *ONLY* in a biosafety hood.
+-   Purpose is to isolate the bacterial membrane vesicles using ultracentrifugation
 -   Grow pseudomonas from frozen stock to provide supernatant for membrane vesicles
--   Purpose is to isolate the bacterial membrane vesicles using ultracentrifugation
 -   Threads of ultracentrifuge buckets must be coated with Beckman Spinkote, and the gaskets must be coated with Beckman Vacuum grease.
 -   Must refrigerate SW 41 Ti rotor buckets at 4 degrees C prior to running.
 -   Have the supernatants and cell culture on ice as they are being prepared or they will continue to grow
+-   Review and be familiar with the IBC safety manual and protocol

-# Materials:
+# Materials

 1. Pseudomonas aeruginosa ATCC #27853, Location: Freezer -80 #2, Shelf 4
 2. Gentamicin stock 50 mg/ml, Location: Refrigerator #20
 3. Mueller Hinton Broth (MHB), Location: Refrigerator #20 (prepared)
    - Sigma-Adlrich Mueller Hinton Broth, Cat#70192, Lot#
+   - Store dehydrated powder in dry location, Location:
    - Store prepared media at 4 C in dark
-   - Store dehydrated powder in dry location, Location:
+   - If none available, refer to https://github.com/agregson/fitzlab/blob/protocols/protocol_culture_pseudomonas_cfu.md
 4. Trypticase Soy Agar (TSA) plates, Location: Refrigerator #20, BD Cat#B11043
    - Are kept at 4 degree C
-   - Need to ensure they are made (see below for directions)
+   - If need to make more, refer to https://github.com/agregson/fitzlab/blob/protocols/protocol_culture_pseudomonas_cfu.md
 4. Flask 1000 mL, clear sterile glass (autoclave before use)
 5. Glass bottles 1000 mL x3 (autoclave before use)
 5. Inoculating loops, sterile plastic, single use